 Hat or Ski Beanie:

 Let’s start with a warm beanie or hat or even a headband that goes across your head/ears.
 Whatever style it is that you like to keep your head/ears warm is imperative.
 Most of them cover your EARS which helps to keep your head warm.
-You want it to fit pretty good or close to your head as well, as you most likely will be wearing a helmet.
+You want it to fit pretty well or close to your head as you most likely will be wearing a helmet.
 But if you don’t wear a helmet, at least it should not fall off in the breezy wind as you ski.
 I love my hat, as it has a puff of faux fur on top and it is lined with a soft fabric.
 I love that soft lining touching my head and feels warm and cozy.
 I also like this one and this one.

 Many men prefer the beanie style that is made from earth-friendly wool.
 I know my husband loves this skull cap as it fits great underneath his helmet.
 My husband is a ski fanatic and has tried thousands of pieces of gear!